Last Updated on

-My newest crochet flower pattern is the rippling crochet flower which is an easy pattern to work up and would look great as an embellishment on most any crochet project!
-Enjoy and Happy Making! 🙂
+My newest free crochet flower pattern is the rippling crochet flower which is an easy pattern to work up and would look great as an embellishment on most any crochet project!
+Enjoy and Happy crochet flowers making! 🙂

 To make these easy crochet flowers you will need some cotton yarn, I used Lily Sugar N Cream Yarn (My favorite cotton yarn!) from Yarnspirations in beach glass & hot pink but any color will work.
 In the center of my flower I used the same yarn but in Ecru.

-To finish up the last round you need to chain 2 and do a total of 49 double crochets around the flower which I explaain below in detail in the pattern.
+To finish up the last round you need to chain 2 and do a total of 49 double crochets around the flower which I explain below in detail in the pattern.
 The center is just a puff like stitch in the Ecru yarn and then attached with a yarn needle.
+I love the look the puff stitch gives the flower and it adds that something extra which makes this little crochet flower stand out!

 That’s it!
 So simple right?
 I’ll let you in on a little secret.
 I have a vision of attaching these to a wreath with some leaves in a contrasting color so maybe a new pattern will be coming soon!? 🙂 Check it out below!
 Do you think it will look good?
 We will see!

-To get the free pattern scroll on down or you can use printfriendly.com to print out this pattern without all the ads.
+To get the free crochet flower pattern scroll on down or you can use printfriendly.com to print out this pattern without all the ads.
 Either way I hope you enjoy it!

 Happy Crocheting Friends!